One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Fríkirkjan – Green and white church in Reykjavik

 As you near the Pond area in Reykjavik, you will see a pretty white and green church.
-It is called the Fríkirkjan, and dates back to 1902.
+It is called the Fríkirkjan and dates back to 1902.
 The church is also known as the ‘Free Church’, as referred by the 600 people who once founded the church.

-The Pond or the Lake Tjörnin
+The Pond or Lake Tjörnin

-Tjornin or the Pond as the locals lovingly call it, is a beautiful oasis in the middle of downtown Reykjavik.
+Tjornin, or the Pond as the locals lovingly call it, is a beautiful oasis in the middle of downtown Reykjavik.

-During summers, it is a lovely place to sit and relax, take a stroll after a heavy bowl of lamb soup or admire the pretty red houses and swans from the bank.
+During summers, it is a lovely place to sit and relax, take a stroll after a heavy bowl of lamb soup, or admire the pretty red houses and swans from the bank.

-During winters, you may not be able to sit here for long, because it will be icy cold.
+During winters, you may not be able to sit here for long because it will be icy cold.
 But in the fall, we were able to go on a light stroll and see swans as well.
 You can do the same, weather permitting.
 And it is FREE!

 Reykjavik City Hall or Ráðhús Reykjavíkur